 Smoking – There is a strong association between smoking and infertility.
-Smokers are four times more likely to take longer than a year to conceive and even when they do, they have a higher chance of a miscarriage.
-Smoking during pregnancy is estimated to account for 20 to 30 percent of low-birth weight babies, up to 14 percent of preterm deliveries, and about 10 percent of all infant deaths according to the American Lung Association.
+Smokers are more likely to take longer than a year to conceive and even when they do, they have a higher chance of a miscarriage.

-Drinking Alcohol – Even one glass of wine or beer daily can reduce a woman’s fertility by up to 50%.
+Drinking Alcohol – Even one glass of wine or beer daily can reduce a woman’s fertility.
 Recent studies have shown that there is no safe amount of alcohol to consume while you are pregnant

 Recreational drugs – Smoking marijuana (ganja) for example during pregnancy, can increase the chance of miscarriage, cause low birth-weight, premature births, developmental delays, and behavioral and learning problems.